seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 I do protest, I never injured thee,
 But love thee better than thou canst devise,
 Till thou shalt know the reason of my love:
-And so, good Capulet,–which name I tender
+And so, good Capulet,--which name I tender
-As dearly as my own,–be satisfied.
+As dearly as my own,--be satisfied.

 **MERCUTIO**
 O calm, dishonourable, vile submission!